jeangoisse/HairsAndBeardsOptimizedPack/README.md

 - Von's Hair Women (upscale to 256px)
 - Storyteller's Hairs (upscale to 256px)
 - VE Highmate Beautiful Haired Retexture
 - Some Selected from RH2

+All textures and defs comes from their original authors, thanks to them for their amazing mods!

 tools used : waifu2x-gui, todds-cli, squoosh-cli, pinga image compressor